Diverticulosis: Epidemiology

 The prevalence of diverticulosis progressively increases with age.
 Approximately 50% of people over the age of 60 and 70% of people over the age of 80 have diverticulosis.
 This disease is common in the U.S., Britain, Australia, Canada, and is uncommon in Asia and Africa.
 Large-mouth diverticula are associated with scleroderma.
 Diverticular disease is more common in collagen disorders such as Ehlers–Danlos syndrome.

 History

 The modern emphasis on the value of fiber in the diet began with Thomas L. Cleave.
 A strong case was made by Neil Painter and Adam Smith that a deficiency of dietary fiber is the cause of diverticular disease.
 They argued that the colonic muscles needed to contract strongly in order to transmit and expel the small stool associated with a fiber deficient diet.
 The increased pressure within the segmented section of the bowel over years gave rise to herniation at the vulnerable point where blood vessels enter the colonic wall.

 Society and culture

 Economics

-"The complications of diverticulosis cause considerable morbidity in the United States; health care expenditures for this disorder are estimated to be $2.5 billion per year."
+It is estimated that diverticulosis costs in total $2.5 billion per year in health care expenditures in the United States alone.